floswald/psidR/readme.md

 ### Supplemental Datasets

 The PSID has a wealth of add-on datasets.
 Once you have a panel those are easy to merge on.
-The panel will have a variable `interview`, which is the identifier in the supplemental dataset:
+The panel will have a variable `interview`, which is the identifier in the supplemental dataset. **By default, the merging with wealth files is suspended in the package at the moment**.

 ```R
 medium.test.ind.NA.wealth <- function(dd=NULL){